VictoriaMetrics/VictoriaMetrics/README.md

 If you have Prometheus HA pairs with replicas `r1` and `r2` in each pair, then configure each `r1` to write data to `victoriametrics-addr-1`, while each `r2` should write data to `victoriametrics-addr-2`.

+Another option is to write data simultaneously from Prometheus HA pair to a pair of VictoriaMetrics instances with the enabled de-duplication.
+See [this section](#deduplication) for details.

+### Deduplication

+VictoriaMetrics de-duplicates data points if `-dedup.minScrapeInterval` command-line flag is set to positive duration.
+For example, `-dedup.minScrapeInterval=60s` would de-duplicate data points on the same time series if they are located closer than 60s to each other.
+The de-duplication reduces disk space usage if multiple identically configured Prometheus instances in HA pair write data to the same VictoriaMetrics instance.
+Note that these Prometheus instances must have identical `external_labels` section in their configs, so they write data to the same time series.

 ### Retention